alextianyushi/chainsense/README.md

 1. Connect your MetaMask wallet (optional but recommended)
 2. Start chatting with Linky, your AI assistant
-3. Use special commands to save and load conversations:
+3. Use special commands to save and load content:
    - Save: `/save your_password`
    - Load: `/load CID your_password`

 ## 💎 Premium Features

 ChainSense operates on a fair usage policy.
 After reaching the free API limit:

 - Continue using the service with a small AI3 payment
 - Automatic transaction handling through MetaMask
 - Instant access restoration after payment